same2828/spring-boot/spring-boot/spring-boot-notes.md

 }
 ```

-### Creating DAOs
+### Creating DAOs (Create Method)

 - Create
-  - `src/test/java/com.devtiro.database/dao` folder
+  - `src/test/java/com.devtiro.database/dao/impl` folder
-  - `src/test/java/com/devtiro/database/dao/AuthorDaoImplTests.java` for unit tests
+  - `src/test/java/com/devtiro/database/dao/impl/AuthorDaoImplTests.java` for unit tests
-  - `src/test/java/com/devtiro/database/dao/BookDaoImplTests.java` for unit tests
+  - `src/test/java/com/devtiro/database/dao/impl/BookDaoImplTests.java` for unit tests
 - Note:
   - Use `mockito` to mock data
   - By using the Mockito Extension and putting `@InjectMocks` annotation/decorator above the `AuthorDaoImpl` variable and putting `@Mock` on the `JdbcTemplate` variable: before each test is run a new instance of the `AuthorDaoImpl` is created for us and then a mock of the dependencies/collaborators (i.e. the `JdbcTemplate` in this case) is created and then injected into the `AuthorDaoImpl` class
   - `verify()` is Mockito's implementation of `assert()` (i.e. `verify() == assert()`)
-    - We want to verify that a certain method is called on the `JdbcTemplate` with a particular set of arguments
+    - We want to verify that a certain method (i.e. `update` in this case) is called on the `JdbcTemplate` with a particular set of arguments
-    - The method in this case is `update`
     - Quirk of Mockito is that we need to use matches (i.e. `eq()`) instead of the raw values

 #### Author